San Lorenzo de El Escorial: World Heritage sites

-The Príncipe and the Infante cottages are two 18th century neoclassical mansions.
+The Príncipe and Infante cottages are two 18th century neoclassical mansions.
 Both were built by Juan de Villanueva as recreation sites for Carlos IV, then Prince of Asturias, and his brother Infante Gabriel of Spain, respectively.

-The territorial scope of protection laid down in the list of the heritage is currently in the process of being enlarged.
-The Spanish authorities intend to extend the UNESCOheritage declaration to all the space that was included within the original decree of Philip II.
+The protected area set aside in the UNESCO World Heritage List is currently in the process of being enlarged.
+The Spanish authorities intend to extend the UNESCO heritage declaration to the entire area that was included within Philip II's original decree.

 Historical site

-The municipality of San Lorenzo de El Escorial and other historical-artistic group have been incorporated into the legal figure of the historical territory (historical site) of "El Escorial: monastery, site and natural and cultural environment", according to Decree 52/2006 (June 21 BOCM) community of Madrid.
+The municipality of San Lorenzo de El Escorial and other historical-artistic groups have been incorporated into the legal definition of the historical site "El Escorial: monastery, site and natural and cultural environment", according to Decree 52/2006 (June 21 BOCM) of the community of Madrid.

-Here are different buildings and natural enclaves located within its Township and other located El Escorial, Zarzalejo and Santa María de la Alameda.
+Within the El Escorial Historic Site are various buildings and natural enclaves located within its Township and elsewhere, including Zarzalejo and Santa María de la Alameda.
 Monumental sets and landscape sanlorentinos are highlighted below: